-Six open estates comprise 92.79% of the insurance contractual obligations at December 31, 2022.
-The TLHIGA was activated for two new insolvencies in 2022, one of which has a minimal impact on the obligations.
-Five open estates comprised approximately 88.80% of the insurance contractual obligations at December 31, 2021.
-The obligations of the new insolvency, North Carolina Mutual, are based on the reserves of the TLHIGA's policies.
+Nine open estates comprise 99.79% of the insurance contractual obligations as of December 31, 2023.
+The TLHIGA was activated for three new insolvencies in 2023, two were large health insolvencies and the third was a life company.
+Six open estates comprised approximately 97.79% of the insurance contractual obligations as of December 31, 2022.

+The obligations of the two new health insolvencies, Friday Health Insurance Company of Texas and Bright Health Insurance Company of Texas, are based on the known remaining health claims to be paid.
+The new life insolvency, Southland National Insurance Corp, has obligations based on the reserves of the Texas policies.
+The obligations of North Carolina Mutual, are based on the reserves of the TLHIGA's policies.
 The obligations related to the Executive Life estate are based on the estimated amount the TLHIGA will pay for obligations to provide additional benefits under certain contracts not included in the defeasance payment the TLHIGA made in May 2012.
-The obligations of Lincoln Memorial Life Insurance Company are based on the estimated remaining death benefits under policies owned by Texas residents.
 The obligations of National States Insurance Company, Calanthe Mutual Life Insurance Company and Universal Life Insurance Company are based on actuarial reserve calculations.
 Calanthe Mutual Life Insurance Company was liquidated, and the TLHIGA assumed its policy obligations, in 2020.